SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

     publish:
 ```

-Negative
+> aside negative
-: Careful not to mess up the indentation in your YAML file!
+> Careful not to mess up the indentation in your YAML file!

 With this change, the channels section of the YAML file will look like this
 ```